hemel-cse/employee-handbook/readme.md

 However, state sponsored programs provide for temporary disability benefits for employees unable to work because of disability due to a non-occupational accident or illness.
 These programs are financed through deductions from each employee's taxable earnings and through employer contributions as established by law in each particular state.
 Benefits are not automatic.
 Employees must complete the required form to receive benefits.

 ### 401(k) Savings Plan
 Saleae, Inc. has established a 401(k) savings plan (traditional and Roth) for all regular full-time and part-time employees.
 To be eligible to participate in the 401(k) savings plan, employees must be employed by Saleae, Inc. for three (3) months and be twenty-one (21) years of age or older.
 Once the third month of employment at Saleae, Inc. is complete, employees may elect to join the 401(k) savings plan at any time.
 The 401(k) savings plan allows employees to elect how much of their salary they want to contribute, up to the IRS maximum allowed amount, and direct the investment of their plan account, so they can tailor their own retirement package to meet their individual needs.

-Saleae, Inc. matches up to 4% of the gross salary wages.
+At this time, Saleae, Inc. does not match employee 401K contributions.

 ### Flexible Spending Account
 Saleae, Inc. provides a Flexible Spending Account (FSA) program that allows regular full-time employees and regular part-time employees who are regularly scheduled to work at least thirty (30) hours per week to have pre-tax dollars deducted from their salaries to pay for eligible out-of-pocket expenses.
 The pre-tax contributions made to the FSA can be used to pay for certain non-reimbursed, IRS qualified, health care expenses and dependent care expenses during the plan year.
 Through the FSA program, employees can reduce their taxable income without reducing their real income, so that they can keep more of the money they earn.